-Description: Funds will be used to purchase a replacement 23-HP tractor with turf tires that will replace a 1997 John Deere 770 Compact Utility Tractor, Unit #JD770.
-This unit is used by Horticulture & Parks staff in the execution of the turf maintenance program.
+Description: Funds will be used to purchase a replacement 23-HP tractor with turf tires that will replace a 1997 John Deere 770 Compact Utility Tractor.
+This unit is used by staff in the execution of the turf maintenance program.
 It pulls seeders, fertilizing attachments, aerators, top dressers and turf vac equipment.
 The anticipated Life Cycle of the new unit is expected to be 20 years or 5,000 hours.

-Justification: This vehicle will have passed its expected useful life and is in need of replacement to avoid escalating maintenance costs and parts are hard to obtain due to the age of the unit.
+Justification: This vehicle will have passed its expected useful life and is in need of replacement to avoid escalating maintenance costs.
+Parts are hard to obtain due to the age of the unit.

 FUNDING SCHEDULE

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

-\$18,700 - - \$18,700 - -
+\$18,700 - \$18,700 - - -